Experienced estate agents reveal how you can make sure your home sells in record time, with these 11 top tops.

 “It’s best to be honest and upfront about any work that needs to be done if you haven’t fixed major problems, but my advice would be to fix anything major before you sell.”

 Structural problems, subsidence, damp and other issues will be exposed by a homebuyers’ survey once you have accepted an offer.
-This is sometimes an opportunity for buyers to negotiate the price down to reflect the cost of work.

 “If someone comes in and smells damp then it immediately puts them in the wrong frame of mind, certainly not a buying frame of mind,” says Page.